hashicorp-education/learn-consul-hashidays-2023/README.md

 3. be mindful this requires an enterprise license to use (which features exactly?)
 4. be mindful the HCP management plane section requires an account/signup
 5. be mindful we have API Gateway deployed in dc2 but we don't use it.. should we remove it?
+6. be mindful that the dc1 terraform deploys two k8s node groups.. we can probably remove one of these.

 ## Prerequisites